rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ### :material-key-link: 7.2 Access Passwords

-Here is the table with the access passwords for the services configured in the lab.
+Here is the table with the access passwords of the services configured in the lab.

 | Service | User | Password |
 | --- | --- | --- |